-REMINDER: Important plan changes went into effect November 1, 2012.
-Visit www.fidelity.com/wwu or call 1-800-642-7131 to learn more, schedule a consultation with a Fidelity Workplace Planning and Guidance Consultant, and see your investment options.
+Visit www.fidelity.com/wwu or call 1-800-642-7131 to learn more about your retirement plan options or schedule a consultation with a Fidelity Workplace Planning and Guidance Consultant.

-Under the URP 403(b) Plan rules, you are eligible to retire from active URP 403(b) Plan participation starting at age 55 with at least 10 years of URP participation or at age 62 regardless of years of service.
+Under the URP 403(b) Plan rules, you are eligible to retire from active URP 403(b) Plan participation starting at age 62 regardless of years of service.
 Retirement from URP requires separation from your WWU employment and URP-eligible position.

 Consult your fund sponsors to understand the tax implications associated with starting an income before age 59½ .